Ben0p/auto-cisco/README.md

 * Sets a temporary IP address on BVI1
 * Uploads new firmware via tftp
 * Uploads generated config via tftp
+* Checks current status of 3702
+    * If already configured (prompts to over-write)
+    * If already autonomous
+    * If already firmware updated
 * Does a ping test
 * Whole thing is looped for easy batching